Most Emmy wins of all time

 - Nominations: 116

-“Mad Men” is widely considered one of the best dramatic TV series of all time, despite being initially passed over by both HBO and Showtime before finding its home on AMC.
+“Mad Men” is widely considered one of the best dramatic TV series of all time, despite being initially passed over by both HBO and Showtime before finding its home at AMC.
 Responsible for launching the careers of Jon Hamm, Elisabeth Moss, and Christina Hendricks, it won an Emmy for Outstanding Dramatic Series for each of its first four seasons.
-It won another three Primetime Emmys for Outstanding Writing (2008–2010), and Creative Arts Emmys in categories such as cinematography, art direction, hairstyling, and casting.
+It won another three Primetime Emmys for Outstanding Writing, and Creative Arts Emmys in categories such as cinematography, art direction, hairstyling, and casting.

 - Wins: 17